 The graduates of the Chemical Engineering program should be able to:

-- 1.Practice professionally in diverse work environments by appropriately applying chemical engineering fundamentals and by using state-of-the-art computational tools within the broad range of the chemical engineering profession.
+- 1.Practice professionally in diverse work environments by applying chemical engineering fundamentals and utilizing state-of-the-art computational tools across the broad range of the chemical engineering profession.

-- 2.Advance within their careers as team members or leaders with the ability to think critically and communicate effectively in order to solve multidisciplinary problems taking into account ethical and environmental constraints.
+- 2.Advance in their careers as team members or leaders, demonstrating critical thinking and effective communication skills to solve multidisciplinary problems while considering ethical and environmental constraints.

-- 3.Engage in ongoing professional development and research activities by either continually learning and improving or pursuing graduate studies.
+- 3.Engage in professional development and research activities, either by continually learning and improving or by pursuing graduate studies.

 Program Learning Outcomes (based on ABET criteria)